mckays630/2014-05-01-sjm/novice/shell/xx-text_data_mining.md

 ### Level

 This is a novice-to-intermediate level lesson.
-It is assumed that you know the unix command line basics.
+It is assumed that you know the unix command line basics and have seen a few of the commands before.

 ### Your toolkit